Catalogue: Traditional Program: CAMPUS LIFE

 In addition to textbooks and supplies, the Belhaven Bookstore, located in the McCravey-Triplett Student Center, offers a variety of Belhaven memorabilia such as shirts, mugs, trade books, and Christian books and music.

-The intercollegiate athletics department of Belhaven University is committed to the vision and mission of the University through athletic participation and competition.
-The athletics department exists to lead student-athletes to compete for championships and to mature as men and women created in the image of God.
-The department is responsible for the recruitment, orientation, leadership, development and retention of student-athletes in thirteen intercollegiate sports.
+The Intercollegiate Athletics Department of Belhaven University is committed to the vision and mission of the University through athletic participation and competition.
+The Athletics Department exists to lead student-athletes to compete for championships and to mature as men and women created in the image of God.
+The Department is responsible for the recruitment, orientation, leadership, development and retention of student-athletes in seventeen intercollegiate sports.
 Athletics provides a unique environment for demonstrating and teaching the virtues of self-control, patience, love, service, respect for authority, ethics, leadership, hard work, and dedication as they relate to the teachings of Jesus Christ and biblical principles.
 The department will take every opportunity to use athletics as a platform for sharing the Gospel.

-The Belhaven athletics department is a member of the National Association of Intercollegiate Athletics (NAIA), participating in baseball, men's and women's basketball, cheerleading, men's and women's cross-country, golf, men's and women's soccer, women's softball, men's and women's tennis, and women's volleyball as a member of the Southern States Athletic Conference, and football as a member of the Mid-South Conference.
+The Belhaven Athletics Department is a member of the National Collegiate Athletic Association (NCAA) Division III, participating in baseball, men’s and women’s basketball, men’s and women’s cross-country, football, men’s golf, men’s and women’s soccer, softball, men’s and women’s indoor and outdoor track and field, men’s and women’s tennis, and volleyball as a member of the American Southwest Conference.
+The Athletics Department also sponsors cheerleading and marching band.

 As an extension of the office of student leadership, the intramural program supports the College mission by providing opportunities for students to participate in a variety of sports activities.
 These activities are designed to promote exercise, leadership development, and fun.
 Throughout the year, the Coordinator of Student Leadership and Intramurals plans and schedules competitive activities such as indoor soccer, pool, basketball, ping-pong, volleyball, and dodgeball.